Kuberwastaken/TREAT/README.md

 2. **Download the Llama-3.2-1B Model:**

-   The model will be downloaded automatically when running the script analysis for the first time, provided you have received access.
+   The model will be downloaded automatically when running the program for the first time, provided you have received access.

 ### Environment Setup
 To set up the development environment, you will need to create a virtual environment and install the necessary dependencies.